Go Nepal, Kathmandu Nepal

-Nepal and Tibet Tour combines sightseeing with adventure and wildlife activities.
-Nepal is known as the land of Mount Everest and Lord Buddha.
-In addition to this, it is also the country full of cultural and biological diversity.
-It is the best place to see the myth mix with reality.
-Nepal has 10 UNESCO cultural and natural heritage sites, 8 of the 10 highest mountains and the second largest collection of fresh water.
+The Nepal and Tibet Tour includes sightseeing as well as adventure and wildlife activities.
+Nepal is famous for Mount Everest and Lord Buddha.
+Furthermore, it is a country rich in cultural and biological diversity.
+It's the best place to see myth collide with reality.
+Nepal has ten UNESCO cultural and natural heritage sites, eight of the ten highest mountains, and the world's second largest fresh water collection.

-The Tibetan plateau, with an area of 2.5 million sq. km is connected to the south by the 2500 km long Himalayas and to the west by the Karakoram.
-At an average altitude of 4000 meters, Tibet encompasses some of the highest mountains in the world Mt.
-Everest (8848 m), the highest peak in the world rises abruptly on the Tibetan-Nepalese border.
-Four mountains exceed 8,000 meters above sea level and thirty-eight mountains exceed 7,000 meters above sea level.
+The Tibetan plateau, which covers 2.5 million square kilometers, is connected to the south by the 2500-kilometer-long Himalayas and to the west by the Karakoram.
+Tibet has some of the highest mountains in the world, with an average elevation of 4000 meters.
+Mt.
+Everest (8848 m), the highest peak in the world, rises abruptly on the Tibetan-Nepalese border.
+Four mountains are higher than 8,000 meters above sea level, and thirty-eight mountains are higher than 7,000 meters above sea level.

 Highlights of the tour: